-Grant recipients will receive a letter confirming their successful application and provide information on the next steps.
+Grant recipients will receive a letter confirming their successful application and including information on the next steps.

-A funding agreement must be signed by the organisation's legal authority before payment can be released.
+For grants of $10,000 and over, a funding agreement must be signed by the organisation’s legal authority, and an invoice must be received before payment can be released.

 It is a condition of your agreement that you ensure that OMI's support of your school is appropriately acknowledged through communications and promotional material, and at any school events.
 An outline of these requirements is included in the agreement.

 The OMI logo and guidelines for logo use are available for download on the